leonado10000/Emotion-Detector/README.md

 - `emotion_recognition.py`: The main application for real-time emotion recognition.
 - `model_training.ipynb`: Jupyter Notebook for training the emotion recognition model.
 - `best_model.h5`: The trained deep learning model.
-- `demo.gif`: A demo of the application in action.

 ## Acknowledgments